mirandalu2020/reading-notes/README.md

 ## *About the site*

-My reading journal for CodeFell ows, as well as lecture notes and cheatsheets.
+My reading journal for CodeFellows, as well as lecture notes and cheatsheets.
 A brief diary of my progress and setbacks under [*thoughts*](https://mirandalu2020.github.io/reading-notes/thoughts).

 ![Alt text](RunningMan.gif)